bwang63/EnKF_3D_github/README.md

 ```
 Note here, that expressions in `<<>>` (`<<DIR>>`, `<<EXECUTABLE>>`, `<<INFILE>>`, etc.) will be replaced with appropriate paths when running the data assimilation.
 The "`cd <<DIR>>`" statement is currently required to be in the job submission script template, and so is a statement that is starting the ROMS executable ("`mpirun <<EXECUTABLE>> <<INFILE>>`" in the example above).

-**_Note_**: If the cluster is not using slurm as a workload manager, four Matlab scripts need to be adapted for other workload managers:
+**_Note_**: If the cluster is not using Slurm as a workload manager, four Matlab scripts need to be adapted for other workload managers:
 - `mfiles/roms/autorun/qtools/qdel.m`  -- to delete jobs from cluster
 - `mfiles/roms/autorun/qtools/qjobqueue.m`  -- to check job host
 - `mfiles/roms/autorun/qtools/qjobstatus.m` -- to check job status